rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ![calendar event persists](sprint3pics/pic14.png)

 #### Why is this an issue?
 After looking inside the SchedulesController, the reason why calendar events were not being deleted from the calendar is because the delete method was only deleting the schedule.
-There was no logic that handled deleting calendar events.
+There was no logic that handled deleting the schedule's associated calendar event.

 ###### Code snippet of SchedulesController.DeleteConfirmed method
 ![Code snippet of SchedulesController.DeleteConfirmed method](sprint3pics/pic15.png)